ShorterTimlin/website/content/services.md

 You can engage us in a number of ways

 **Hourly Consulting** - We have hourly and daily rates which is a flexible option for both one-off tasks and ongoing support.
+Whether you need a single source checked or have a long-term project in mind, no job is too big or too small.

 **Project-Based** - We can undertake fixed projects to your deliverables and timelines.